BLUE STREAM (Post-Certification stream): Play Therapy Supervision Certification Program

 - Experiential activities

 - Case examples/case presentations

 - Reading assignments

-Participants will receive a Certificate of Attendance from the Rocky Mountain Play Therapy Institute, indicating 21 direct contact hours plus 3 non-contact hours for the written assignment.
+Participants will receive a Certificate of Attendance from the Rocky Mountain Play Therapy Institute, indicating 21 direct contact hours.
 This program constitutes one part of the total requirements to become a Certified or Registered Play Therapy Supervisor.
 Canadian participants will forward their certificate along with their full application package to CAPT for review.

 APT and CAPT alone hold the right to accept or deny any continuing education training at their discretion.